Mutestock/cphsoft/dbd/uge05/assignment/README.md

 The database itself is created during the docker container's setup See ./docker-compose.yml

-The script for populating the database with sample data can be found in ./src/misc/pop.sql (Granted I'd much rather just call the functions I've created ...)
+The script for populating the database has been substituted with a function which calls the entities' create functions.

 <br><br>